 A recent study by the American Heart Association dated 2013 April 4 revealed that people who do brisk walking will be able to lower their blood cholesterol, blood pressure and blood sugar with same level as frequent runners.
 Although brisk walking is not as extreme as running, the researchers found out that both activities involve the same muscle groups.
 This potentially explains why the results translated to reduced risk for heart disease.

-When you have heart disease, you may experience valve problems.
-If heart valve damage occurs, repair or replacement of the valve surgery may be considered.
-Antibiotic therapy has significantly reduced the incidence and mortality of rheumatic fever and rheumatic heart disease rates.
 The infection often causes heart lesions, particularly scarring of the heart valves, forcing the heart to work harder to pump blood.
 Our modern diet and lifestyle are the cause of most heart problems, and the best way to prevent or reverse heart disease is to change our habits.
 The best treatment for rheumatic heart disease is prevention.

 It is best to avoid cardiovascular disease through natural remedies.
 However, there are many things a person can do to prevent cardiovascular disease, as it is certainly manageable and preventable.
 Eat well, exercise, manage stress, and to identify and treat genetic susceptibilities that are known to bring on cardiovascular disease.
 Because heart disease is caused by a variety of factors, it is best to include several types of therapies in the treatment or prevention plan.
 If you have cardiovascular disease, either personally or looking for information on behalf of another person, this page contains some important tips for you.